kodecocodes/swift-algorithm-club/Hash Table/README.markdown

   }
 ```

-And these are the basic functions of the hash table.
-They all work the same way: convert the key into an array index using its hash value, then loop through the chain for that bucket and perform the desired operation.
+These are the basic functions of the hash table.
+They all work the same way: convert the key into an array index using its hash value, find the bucket, then loop through that bucket's chain and perform the desired operation.

 Try this stuff out in a playground.
 It should work just like a standard Swift `Dictionary`.